jamesrharwood/thesis/data/iv_changes.md

 * If-then rules to direct authors to other, more appropriate guidelines.
 * If no better guidance exists (e.g. there is no protocol guidance) then indicate which items do/do not apply.
 * What tasks the RG can and cannot be used for
-* Why reporting is the responsibility of the author
 * How long the resource will take to use
 * Why the guidance should be trusted and link to how it was developed